VALUE-ADDED TAX IN UAE

 The responsibility for reporting a VAT transaction is shifted from the seller to the buyer; under Reverse Charge Mechanism.
 Here the buyer reports the Input VAT (VAT on purchases) as well as the output VAT (VAT on sales) in their VAT return for the same quarter.

 The reverse charge is the amount of VAT one would have paid on that goods or services if one had bought them in the UAE.
 The importer has to disclose the amount of VAT under both Input VAT as well as Output VAT categories of the VAT return of that quarter.

 Reverse Charge Mechanism eliminates the obligation for the overseas seller to register for VAT in the UAE.

-According to the guidelines issued by Federal Tax Authority (FTA) in relation to the contents of UAE VAT Tax Invoice there are two types of Tax Invoice:
+According to the guidelines issued by the Federal Tax Authority (FTA) in relation to the contents of the UAE VAT Tax Invoice, there are two types of Tax Invoice:

 1. Simple VAT Invoice.

 Simple VAT Invoice will be for supply less than the specified amount.